Contacts

 Nuances of visa processing

-When it comes to visa processing, there are certain specifics to consider.
-The visa center for individuals, whether they're applying for a tourism visa to Italy, a study visa to Italy, or any other type of visa, operates strictly by appointment.
+When it is needed to obtain a visa, there are certain specifics to consider.
+The visa center for individuals, whether they're applying for a tourism or a study visa to Italy, or any other type of visa, works strictly by appointment.

-When scheduling an appointment at the visa center, the applicant needs to list all those who will be traveling with them, including children.
-In the case of group applications, one collective appointment is made, and the consular fee is paid for the entire group with one single receipt.
+When making an appointment at the visa center, the applicant needs to list all those who will be traveling with them, including children.
+In the case of group applications, one collective appointment is conducted, and the consular fee is paid for the entire group with one single receipt.
 An applicant who hasn't pre-registered will unfortunately be denied service.

-Certain protocols govern the scheduling process at the visa center.
-Adjustments to appointment times within the same day aren't possible; if you need to change your appointment, you'll need to reschedule for another day.
+According to adopted protocols, the scheduling process is regulated at the visa center.
+Adjustments to appointment times within the same day aren't possible.
+If you need to change your appointment, you'll need to reschedule for another day.

-For those who have been granted an annual Schengen visa in the previous year, it is permissible to apply for another year-long visa.
+For those who have been obtained an annual Schengen visa in the previous year, it is allowable to apply for another year-long visa.
 If you've received three Schengen visas in the last two years, you may request a two-year visa.
 With a business visa, the duration corresponds with the period indicated in the invitation letter.

 Please note that the consulate staff make the final decision on the duration of the visa issuance, including student visas to Italy.